 Many of our clients collect and protect data in Canada, Latin America, Asia and the European Union.
 Therefore, we regularly meet with international regulators and have developed a specialist network of data protection lawyers in more than 20 countries.
 In addition, we routinely advise clients on European data protection legislation, including the Data Protection Directive and the General Data Protection Regulation.

 Making your views known to legislators and regulators.

 We are in constant contact with policy makers in the United States, where our work has had an impact on privacy and information security laws and regimes such as:

 - Cable Act;

 - European Union Data Protection Directive and General Data Protection Regulation;

 - Gramm-Leach-Bliley Act provisions on privacy and security of customer information;

-- Health Insurance Portability and Accountability Act;
+- Health Insurance Portability and Accountability Act and the HITECH Act;

 - IRS information disclosure rules;